 What Are the Benefits of the IB Program?

-Currently, taking an IB exam isn’t cheap.
-There is a $160 registration fee plus a $110 fee per exam.
+Unfortunately, taking an IB exam isn’t cheap.
+There's a $172 registration fee as well as a $119 fee per exam.
 While this is a lot of money, it is much less than the tuition you would pay for the same intro-level college course.

-To earn the full IB diploma, you have to take courses from six subjects, one each from groups 1-5, and either one from group 6 or a substitute from one of the other groups.
+To earn the full IB diploma, you have to take courses from six subjects, one each from groups 1-5, and either one from group 6 or a substitute from one of the other groups:

-- Group 1: Studies in Language and Literature (most likely an English Literature course if you’re an American student)
+- Group 1: Studies in Language and Literature (most likely an English literature course if you’re an American student)

 - Group 2: Language Acquisition (a foreign language course)

-- Group 3: Individuals and Societies (History, Economics, Geography, other social sciences)
+- Group 3: Individuals and Societies (history, economics, geography, other social sciences)

-- Group 4: Experimental Sciences (Biology, Chemistry, Physics, other sciences)
+- Group 4: Experimental Sciences (biology, chemistry, physics, other sciences)

 - Group 5: Mathematics